Get Cell Value with Excel VBA

 Sub Get_Cell_Value1() Dim CellValue As String End Sub

-Now mention the cell address by either using RANGE object or CELLS property.
-Since you are a beginner, use RANGE object only because with RANGE object, we get to see the IntelliSense list.
+Now, mention the cell address using either the RANGE object or the CELLS property.
+Since you are a beginner, use the RANGE object only because we can see the IntelliSense list with the RANGE object.

 For the defined variable, put an equal sign and mention the cell address.